couchrest/couchrest/README.md

 **Note: CouchRest only support CouchDB 0.9.0 or newer.
 Some features requires CouchDB 0.10.0 or newer.**

+## Important Upgrade Notice

+### 2011-04-04: Time#to_json no longer overwritten!

+Now sticking to JSON standard format.
+Ensure you views using Time will be ordered correctly after upgrade!

 ## Easy Install

     $ sudo gem install couchrest